Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

+Besides extinction, there is also a fixed constant contribution associated with the local transmissivities of the setups.
+At the receiver, we may have non-unit transmissivity $\eta_{\text{eff}}$, as a result of fiber couplings and limited quantum efficiency of the detector.
+In a realistic implementation, one may reach values of $\eta_{\text{eff}}\simeq0.5$~\cite{Jovanovic,BrussSAT} .
+At the transmitter, there may be an additional loss $\eta_{T}$ due to the diffraction caused by the finite radius $a_{T}$ of its aperture.
+For the sake of simplicity, in our treatment we assume that $a_{T}\geq2w_{0}$, so that we can safely set $\eta_{T}\simeq1$ (see Appendix~\ref{APP_diffraction_subsection}).
+Small deviations from this assumption can be considered by explicitly re-inserting parameter $\eta_{T}$ into the model.
+In our study, we generally assume the worst-case scenario where $\eta_{\text{eff}}$ may cause leaks to a potential eavesdropper (suitable relaxations of this assumption into scenarios of trusted loss/noise for the receiver are discussed afterwards).

-where $\alpha_{0}$ is the extinction factor at sea level~\cite[Ch.~11] {Huffman}.
-For instance, $\alpha_{0}\simeq5\times10^{-6}$~m$^{-1}$ at $\lambda=800$~nm.
-Both exinction and setup efficiency certainly cause several modifications to the general diffraction-limited bounds discussed above (see Appendix~\ref{Section_EXT_EFF} for their revised forms).
+Atmospheric extinction and setup efficiency cause several modifications to the general diffraction-limited bounds discussed in Sec.~\ref{diff_bounds_SEC} above.
+In fact, we need to consider the combined transmissivity $\eta _{\text{d}}\eta_{\text{atm}}\eta_{\text{eff}}$, which leads to the revised upper bound